ProofSuite/whitepaper/AMP_CRYPTO.md

 represent a given underlying asset or initiative.
 This smart contract consists of 6 main
 methods:

-1. A purchase ​method that allows token holders to exchange cryptocurrency for a given token offered.
+1. A purchase method that allows token holders to exchange cryptocurrency for a given token offered.
 Each token has a limited total supply or inflationary schedule either dependant on time or events.

-2. An ensure ​method which allows users to place cryptocurrency into a reserve which will solely be controlled by an invocation of a method to payout to speculators or asset holders in the event of non-satisfaction of predetermined conditions during the token smart contract’s creation.
+2. An ensure method which allows users to place cryptocurrency into a reserve which will solely be controlled by an invocation of a method to payout to speculators or asset holders in the event of non-satisfaction of predetermined conditions during the token smart contract’s creation.

-3. The EVSVerification ​method is a method called to the EVS contract to verify that the contract is EVS-compatible in the handshake process between the token contract and the EVS contract.
+3. The EVSVerification method is a method called to the EVS contract to verify that the contract is EVS-compatible in the handshake process between the token contract and the EVS contract.

-4. A depositPayout​ method which is invoked by the issuer(s) exclusively when the underlying asset generates revenue.
+4. A depositPayout method which is invoked by the issuer(s) exclusively when the underlying asset generates revenue.

-5. A sendInsurance​ method which can exclusively be invoked by the EVS contract and not the issuer or other users to control the movement of insurance funds based on token contract activity.
+5. A sendInsurance method which can exclusively be invoked by the EVS contract and not the issuer or other users to control the movement of insurance funds based on token contract activity.

-6. A receivePayout​method which allows token holders to receive their cryptocurrency after the issuer invokes the depositPayout​ method.
+6. A receivePayoutmethod which allows token holders to receive their cryptocurrency after the issuer invokes the depositPayout method.

 The Prediction Market Contract registers new prediction opportunities as requested exclusively by the EVS smart contract into its ledger.
 As requested, the prediction market